May 29, 7:45 - 9:30 PM

-This month, Y-Exchange is proud to present dance artist and educator Gerald Casel, and poet/scientist, Chun Yu.
-Y-Exchange is co-presented by Kinetech Arts, ODC Theatre and The Djerassi Resident Artists Program.
+This month, Y-Exchange is proud to present filmmaker and entrepreneur, Marta Ordeig, and Dance Artist, Kara Davis.
+Y-Exchange is co-presented by Kinetech Arts, ODC Theater, and The Djerassi Resident Artists Program.
 This event is open to the public and admission is free.

 All ticket sales are final.
 Performances, dancers, and guest artists subject to change.